 In many cases, the axon will either repair themselves or the brain will actually reroute essential nervous traffic.
 However, in severe cases, DAI can result in Persistent Vegetative States or even death.

-4. Traumatic Subarachnoid Hemorrhage
+4. Traumatic Subarachnoid Haemorrhage

 This type of motorcycle accident brain injury occurs when blood leaks into the void in the skull typically filled with cerebral fluid.
 This can cause severe life-threatening conditions and may result in permanent brain damage or death.
 Indeed, this type of bleeding can lead to stroke, seizures, and brain death.

-Unfortunately, treatment options for Traumatic Subarachnoid Hemorrhage are limited and 25%-78% of victims will either not survive treatment or will survive but only in a vegetative state.
+Unfortunately, treatment options for Traumatic Subarachnoid Haemorrhage are limited and 25%-78% of victims will either not survive treatment or will survive but only in a vegetative state.
 In addition, 12% of survivors suffer life-long disability.

 A hematoma is essentially a blood clot.
 These blood clots are caused by blood vessels broken by the initial trauma of a TBI.
 These clots can remain the same size or they can grow.
 The main danger from this type of motorcycle accident brain injury is the increased pressure inside the skull.